Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

 To achieve possibly sharper results, we then turn our attention to the concrete \emph{average-case} analysis of learned regularization in infinite-dimensional linear inverse problems.
 The statistical aspects of this problem setting---primarily the training data distribution and noise distribution---are seen to greatly impact inversion accuracy.

 \paragraph*{Stability of prior learning} The quantitative robustness of Bayesian inference has been a subject of extensive study for several decades~\cite{basu1998stability,basu2000uniform,diaconis1986consistency,owhadi2017qualitative}.
 Recent advancements in the theoretical analysis of Bayesian inverse problems and generative modeling have reignited interest in this topic~\cite{sprungk2020local,garbuno2023bayesian,trevisan2023wide,cvetkovic2025upper}.
 A key question of relevance to this chapter is the robustness of the posterior distribution with respect to perturbations in the prior distribution.
 Such prior perturbations can arise from randomized approximations~\cite{dunbar2025hyperparameter,nelsen2021random} or finite element approximations~\cite{girolami2021statistical} of Gaussian process priors, for example.
-To present the results, we adopt the compact linear functional notation $\pi(f) \defeq \E_{u \sim \pi} [f(u)]$, which represents the integral of a function $f$ with respect to a measure $\pi$.
+We now overview results of this type.

 Recall the setting of Bayesian inverse problems from \cref{sec:back_ip_prob_bayes}.
 We are concerned with stability estimates for the nonlinear prior-to-posterior map $\mu\mapsto \mu^y$ from \eqref{eqn:posterior} for some fixed $y$.
 The results we cover are of the type